-Removal, fill, or disturbance of wetlands and native vegetation within wetland areas is not anticipated from road and parking area maintenance, building construction, fence maintenance and general maintenance within project areas.
+Explanation: Removal, fill, or disturbance of wetlands and native vegetation within wetland areas is not anticipated from road and parking area maintenance, fence maintenance, general maintenance and forest management activities within project areas.

 Vegetation Maintenance would involve removal of invasive weeds and non-natives using methods with little to no ground disturbance.
 Herbicide treatments are not planned to occur in or in the vicinity of wetlands.